What to Know About Tuition & Fees

-Full-time students at Berkeley College - New York paid $24,602 in fees and tuition for the 2016 - 2017 school year, prior to corrections for financial aid.
-From this total, the cost of tuition was $23,002.
-The remaining $1,600 represents additional fees.
+In the 2017 - 2018 school year, regular students at Berkeley College - New York were charged $25,079, prior to modifications for financial need.
+From this total, the cost of tuition was $23,379.
+The remaining $1,700 represents additional fees.

 Unfortunately, this school does not provide any discounts to in-state students.

-Berkeley College - New York fees and tuition is the amount charged to undergrads for one academic year, and does not include room and board.
+Tuition and fees cover the costs of attendance for one academic year, but don't cover room and board, which will be an additional cost you will incur if you decide to stay on campus.
 Keep in mind many students obtain financial aid and scholarships which minimize the cost of college

 Are Tuition and Fees Going Up or Down?

 There has been a growth of 1.9% in Berkeley College - New York fees and tuition for out-of-state students in the past 5 years.
 Tuition grew by 1.6% and fees grew by 0.0%.
 This year, undergraduates should anticipate paying $25,566 if the growth keeps up.

 Due to price increases, the full cost of a four-year degree will be $105,277, and the full price of a two-year degree would be $51,627, not including additional expenses such as books, transportation, and room and board.